kikotey/log.io/cli/README.md

- DEBUGGER FOR REACT-NATIVE TUNNEL TO LOGS EXPO AND MORE
+ DEBUGGER FOR REACT-NATIVE, EXPO TUNNEL, LOG VIEWER AND MORE
 =================================================

+Usage:
+ - simple Log viewer
+ - React-native
+ - Expo tunnel
+ - console log debugger
+ - or more

 ## kikotey-debugger by kikotey.com - debug in Real-time log monitoring in your browser and console log